krovs/oscp-writeups/docs/PWK Challenges/feast.md

 ![](assets/Pasted%20image%2020250228111901.png)

-We enter the service on the web server and a cloudsync login appears, we use the handed credentials to log in.
+We enter the service on the web server, and a CloudSync login appears.
+We use the provided credentials to log in.

 ![](assets/Pasted%20image%2020250228123326.png)

 ![](assets/Pasted%20image%2020250228123348.png)

-Clicking sync files
+Clicking "Sync Files."

 ![](assets/Pasted%20image%2020250228123427.png)

 ### Initial Access

 Due to bad permissions on the bucket this service syncs from, we upload a reverse shell.
-Now if we sync, we pull the shell.
+Now, if we sync, we pull the shell.

 ![](assets/Pasted%20image%2020250228160002.png)

-We can access it and receive it with nc.
+We can access it and receive it with `nc`.

 ![](assets/Pasted%20image%2020250228160220.png)

 ### Post Exploitation

-Get the flag
+Get the flag.

 ![](assets/Pasted%20image%2020250228160705.png)

-We can see aws keys
+We can see AWS keys.

 ![](assets/Pasted%20image%2020250228160515.png)